sonictl/ZoteroHistory/README.md

 # ZoteroHistory

-Zotero: Add a history feature for paper jumping
+## Never get lost!
+Add a history feature for paper jumping in Zotero!

 I often get lost when jumping between papers.
 After jumping from paper A to paper B, I am unable to go back to paper A if I forget its name.